thelingxichen/scSVAS/README.md

 ![Workflow of scSVAS](https://github.com/paprikachan/scSVAS/blob/master/webserver/fig/Figure2.png)
 *Figure2: Workflow of scSVAS*

-Figure 2 demonstrates the platform workflow.
-It currently has two parts, off-line and online.
-The off-line part is the scSVAS suite.
-With single-cell DNA bam files or 10x cellranger results as input, scSVAS can generate all files needed for online visualization applications.
+Figure 2 demonstrates the input files required for each scSVAS application.
+The demo files are available at “Editor” on each application page.
+The input format are specified in [here](https://github.com/paprikachan/scSVAS/blob/master/webserver/markdown/scSVAS_Input_Format.markdown).
+The auxiliary scripts are available at [`./scripts`](https://github.com/paprikachan/scSVAS/blob/master/scripts).

 In short, scSVAS provides versatile utilities for managing, investigating, sharing, and publishing single-cell copy number variation profiles.
 All visualization are publicly hosted at https://sc.deepomics.org.
 Offline analysis pipeline are available at https://github.com/paprikachan/scSVAS.